Join Forest Acres

 Forest Acres is a thriving city where community is made.
-It is home to the area's premier shopping and dining district and also home to some of the best parks in the Midlands.
-With its signature tree-lined streets, green spaces are part of daily life from outdoor concerts to a weekly Farmer’s Market.
-The area's top-rated public schools are located here as are many thriving small businesses, all supported by friendly neighbors who help make this community a coveted place to live.
+It is home to the area's premier shopping and dining district, the best parks in the Midlands, and the region's best schools.
 Whether you're a young professional, part of a growing family, a retiree or anywhere in between, you’re invited to live, work and play in a community that cares.

 How do I become a Forest Acres resident?

 Property owners can seek to join the city of Forest Acres through a process called annexation, where unincorporated Richland County property is moved into the City of Forest Acres.
 Annexation affords the property owner rights to free City services such as garbage, recycling, and yard debris collection and localized police protection.

 State Law only allows properties that are contiguous to our current borders to be annexed (or currently touching our boundary line).
 The property must also not be part of another municipality.
 If you aren't sure if your property borders Forest Acres, simply input your address here and we will let you know.